Ujamaa: Ideology and practice

-The political infrastructure in independent Tanzania
+Political infrastructure in independent Tanzania

 The Tanzanian political infrastructure created after the 1961 independence declaration was a critical response to colonialist values.
-The British had held Tanzania as a colonial state due to the border divisions in East Africa in World War I. The state was formed under British colonialism as Tanganyika Territory.
-In 1960, many of the native representative leadership organizations were beginning to become responsible for administrative obligations on the colony.
-These organizations were established in smaller local villages to provide limited representation during the colonialist regime.
+The British had held the mainland part of modern Tanzania as a mandated territory (as a former German colony) under the League of Nations after World War I. (Mandated territories could not be colonised by the responsible power, but had to be led through to self-governing independence on a reasonable timescale.)
+The mainland territory became known as Tanganyika Territory, and was later united with self-governing island Zanzibar (then a Protectorate of Great Britain) to form the modern state of Tanzania after independence in 1964.
+During the colonial administration, grassroots administration was entrusted to "native courts" under the control of a local village headman or local tribal chief (the "jumbe" system).
+Beginning around 1960, many of the native representative leadership organizations began to become responsible for administrative obligations in the territory.
 These localized forms of governmental power improved the attendance of village representation.
 In fact, village representation and attendance at monthly meetings increased to 75% during this time.

-Upon the independence from British rule on December 9, 1961, the sovereign state of Tanzania was created and was in need of a new political order.
-During the collapse of British colonial rule, the Tanganyika African National Union (TANU) was a party that was led by Julius Nyerere and constituted mostly of a peasantry population.
+Upon the independence from British rule on December 9, 1961, the sovereign state of Tanganyika was created and was in need of a new political order (only later to be united with Zanzibar to form modern Tanzania in 1964).
+In the lead up to independence, the Tanganyika African National Union (TANU) was a party that was led by Julius Nyerere with a mainly rural peasant-based constituency.
 TANU was able to create a village-organized political structure that facilitated localization in political representation.
-This allowed TANU to grow in party support from 100,000 to 1,000,000 million people within only five years.
+This allowed TANU to grow in party support from 100,000 to a million people within only five years.